joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/19/us/california-deputy-charged-manslaughter-crash.html

 **Trump Shifts Stance in South Carolina After Losses in Governor’s Races**\
-`On Friday the president made the unusual move of endorsing both candidates in the Republican runoff for South Carolina governor.`\
+`On Friday the president made the unusual move of endorsing both candidates in the Republican runoff for South Carolina governor, after initially supporting one of them.`\
 https://www.nytimes.com/2026/06/19/us/trump-shifts-endorsement-south-carolina-governor.html

 **Scottish Soccer Invasion in Boston for the World Cup**\